HCL-TECH-SOFTWARE/domino-linux/docs/opensuse.md

 ### OpenSUSE Leap 15

+HCL Domino 14.0
+{: .label .label-red }

 ### OpenSUSE Tubleweed
 Is a rolling Linux distribution, statements about compatibility with HCL Domino may be outdated by the time reading this text.
+Please be extra careful with information provided here in this chapter!

+HCL Domino 12.0.x
+{: .label .label-yellow }

 ## Reference